pryv/dev-site/source/guides/pryv.io-setup.md

 ## Validate your platform installation

-Now that your Pryv.io platform is configured and running, you can run the validation procedure from the **Installation Validation guide** available on the [Customer Resources page](https://api.pryv.com/customer-resources/#documents).
+Now that your Pryv.io platform is configured and running, you can run the validation procedure from the [Pryv.io platform validation guide](https://api.pryv.com/customer-resources/#platform-validation).

 It will walk you through the validation steps of your platform and contains a troubleshooting part in case of issue.